obmaz/samsung_aircon_connector/README.md

-# Samsung Legacy Aircon Connector - DTH for Smartthings
+# Samsung Aircon Connector - DTH for Smartthings
 Currently not available.
 I will implement it this summer if my ikea button broken.
 You can set the command to button by using web-core.

-# Samsung Legacy Aircon Connector - RESTApi Server
+# Samsung Aircon Connector - RESTApi Server
 This app provides RESTFul APIs to control legacy Samsung Aircon using socket connection with 2878 port.

 ## Limitation